N-ray: Response

 and they suggested that the N-rays were a purely subjective phenomenon, with the scientists involved having recorded data that matched their expectations.
 There is reason to believe that Blondlot in particular was misled by his laboratory assistant, who confirmed all observations.
 By 1905, no one outside of Nancy believed in N-rays, but Blondlot himself is reported to have still been convinced of their existence in 1926.
-Martin Gardner, referencing Wood's biographer William Seabrook's account of the affair, attributed a subsequent decline in mental health and eventual death of Blondlot to the resulting scandal, but there is evidence that this is at least some exaggeration of the facts.
+Martin Gardner, making reference to Wood's biographer William Seabrook's account of the affair, attributed a subsequent decline in mental health and eventual death of Blondlot to the resulting scandal, but there is evidence that this is at least some exaggeration of the facts.

 The term "N-ray" was added to dictionaries upon its announcement and was described as a real phenomenon until at least the 1940s.
 For instance, the 1946 Webster's Dictionary defined it as "An emanation or radiation from certain hot bodies which increases the luminosity without increasing the temperature: as yet, not fully determined."